 Examples of the Daily Erosion Project output for Minnesota was taken from data for October 21, 2019.
-Two related products are incident rainfall and runoff (Fig. 7).
+Two related products are incident rainfall and runoff (Fig. 10).

-Fig. 7: Daily Erosion Project incident precipitation and runoff for Minnesota on October 21, 2019.
+Fig. 10: Daily Erosion Project incident precipitation (left) and runoff (right) for Minnesota on October 21, 2019.

-Rainfall and runoff are used to estimate two other related products, namely; soil detachment and hillslope soil loss (Fig. 8).
+Rainfall and runoff are used to estimate two other related products, namely; soil detachment and hillslope soil loss (Fig. 11).
 The user can move the mouse over individual HUC12 watersheds to view a display of the actual precipitation, runoff, detachment or soil loss on any particular day.